Why Your Favorite Pickleball Paddle Probably Won't Be Played by a Pro Anytime Soon

 Why?
 Because new paddles typically launch in spring, right before peak pickleball season.
 Summer brings re-skins and new colors.
 Fall is when brands send prototypes to the UPA for certification testing.
 So the timing never quite lines up with the announcements.

-The Great Paddle Brand Exodus
+The Great Pickleball Paddle Brand Exodus

 Several major brands are either leaving the pro game or losing their star players.
-Head, Versix, Bablot, Lotto, Onix, and even Selkirk have all either exited or seen their rosters decimated – or at least drastically reduced, says Zane.
+Head, Versix, Bablot, Lotto, Onix, and even Selkirk have all either exited or seen their rosters decimated, or at least drastically reduced, says Zane.

 The culprit?
 The new UPAA certification rules.
 These stricter standards cost upwards of $60,000 per year to maintain, compared to just $4,500 for a lifetime USAP approval.
 That's a massive price difference, and it's forcing brands to make tough choices.